Code-Institute-Submissions/Pokemon-Pairs/README.md

 <span id="userStories"></span>
 ### User Stories

-1. As a child, I want to easily navigate through the website.
+1. As a child, I want to easily navigate through the website so I can see all of the pages.
 2. As a child or a parent, I want to find the help page so I can learn how to play the game.
 3. As a child or a parent, I want to contact the company so I can give feedback on the game or have some questions answered.
-4. As a child, I want to personalise the game to me by giving the webpage data.
+4. As a child, I want to personalise the game to me by giving the webpage data (entering my name).
 5. As a child, I want to be able to easily play the game without having to workout instructions.
-6. As a child, I want to see how well I have done at the end of the game by review the scores from my game.
+6. As a child, I want to see how well I have done at the end of the game by reviewing the scores from my game.
 7. As a child, I to be able to see if I have improved by looking at my previous scores.
 8. As a child, I want to able to choose whether I play again, so I can beat my previous score.

 ___
 <span id="features"></span>